 Q&A: Checking in with the Alliance for Water Stewardship

-In April 2014, the Alliance for Water Stewardship officially launched its International Water Stewardship Standard.
+In April 2014, the Alliance for Water Stewardship (AWS) – of which Future 500 is a Founding Partner – officially launched its International Water Stewardship Standard.
 The announcement followed a four-year, multi-stakeholder collaborative process, and opened the door to an innovative framework for companies and other water users eager to address shared water challenges and risks at the catchment level.

-Nearly a year out from the Standard’s release, Future 500 – stakeholder engagement experts and AWS Founding Partner – sat down with AWS Board Member and WWF water stewardship specialist Alexis Morgan to discuss the challenges of establishing a global standard, AWS’s successes & setbacks to date, and the rapidly evolving world of water stewardship.
-Note, this post originally appeared in CSRwire.
+Nearly a year out from the Standard’s release, I sat down with AWS Board Member and WWF water stewardship specialist Alexis Morgan to discuss the challenges of establishing a global standard, AWS’s successes & setbacks to date, and the rapidly evolving world of water stewardship.

 Probably the most contentious part of the process was what the 15-member stakeholder group charged with incorporating input decided to include or not include.
 There were certainly pieces proposed and then removed, and others added in later when the group identified gaps via feedback.
 We got lots of interesting comments from NGOs, corporations and the public that we had to balance.
 For instance, toward the end there was a big push to add in WASH (Water, Sanitation and Hygiene) priorities.
 We were also challenged on how to define a company’s responsibilities outside its fence line, on how the roles of the private sector, governments and civil society interact.
 Those 15 individuals faced a huge challenge, but given their diversity of backgrounds (from different sectors & parts of the planet), I still believe they did a wonderful job.